How to Confidently Read and Understand Animal Names

 15. Pig

-• Description: Pigs are domesticated animals known for their intelligence and distinctive snouts.
-They are raised primarily for their meat.
+• Description: Humans domesticate pigs and value them for their intelligence and distinctive snouts.
+Farmers raise pigs primarily for meat.

 • Usage: “The pig rolled in the mud to cool off on a hot day.”